LEEYJ1021/platform-representational-survival/README.md

 | M2: Fit only | −0.931† | — | 317 | 0.239 | 0.193 |
 | M3: Variability only | — | −0.888 (n.s.) | 317 | 0.234 | 0.188 |

 †*p* < 0.10.
 HC1 robust SE.
 Entry-quarter fixed effects included.
+Fit is operationalized as cosine distance; a negative coefficient indicates that higher fit (smaller distance from the market centroid) is associated with shorter survival.

 ### H2: Representational Momentum and Exit Risk